Gender

-Gender includes the social, psychological, cultural and behavioral aspects of being a man, woman, or other gender identity.
-Depending on the context, this may include sex-based social structures (i.e. gender roles) and gender expression.
-Most cultures use a gender binary, in which gender is divided into two categories, and people are considered part of one or the other (boys/men and girls/women); those who are outside these groups may fall under the umbrella term non-binary.
-Some societies have specific genders besides "man" and "woman", such as the hijras of South Asia; these are often referred to as third genders (and fourth genders, etc.).
-Most scholars agree that gender is a central characteristic for social organization.
-Gender can be thought of as biopsychosocial, as it includes social, psychological, biological, cultural and behavioral aspects.
+Gender is the range of social, psychological, cultural, and behavioral aspects of being a man (or boy), woman (or girl), or third gender.
+Although gender often corresponds to sex, a transgender person may identify with a gender other than their sex assigned at birth.
+Most cultures use a gender binary, in which gender is divided into two categories, and people are considered part of one or the other; those who are outside these groups may fall under the umbrella term non-binary.
+Some societies have third genders (and fourth genders, etc.) such as the hijras of South Asia and two-spirit persons native to North America.
+Most scholars agree that gender is a central characteristic for social organization; this may include social constructs (i.e. gender roles) as well as gender expression.